 When I have the opportunity to talk face-to-face with readers, to me it’s an opportunity to ferret out some specific thoughts or feelings they may have regarding the characters or storylines in my stories.
-This helps me as a writer, but also adds a measure of satisfaction if their thoughts, while they were reading, mirror the intentions I had while writing.
+This helps me as a writer, but also adds a measure of satisfaction if their thoughts as they read the stories actually mirrored the intentions I had while writing them.

-More importantly, though… In fact, most importantly… I get to engage my readers in conversations about God.
+More importantly, though—In fact, most importantly—I get to engage my readers in conversations about God.
 I want to find out about their personal relationships with Him.
-It’s great getting to just sit with a brother or sister in Christ (or non-believer) to talk about the One who created us.
+It’s great getting to just sit with a brother or sister in Christ (or a non-believer) to talk about the One who created us.

 One of the specific topics that I love to bring up with people is God’s unfathomable grace.
-As we began to talk about this characteristic of God, she began to struggle not to cry.
-I stopped talking, allowing her to recover.
-She apologized and said something that I hear quite often from believers: She felt as though she was now failing God, that He might now be turning his face from her because of some recent bad decisions she had made.
+As we began to talk about this characteristic of God, she began struggling not to cry.
+I stopped talking and allowed her to recover.
+She apologized and said something that I hear quite often from believers: She felt as though she was now failing God, that He might now be turning His face from her because of some recent bad decisions she had made.

 I smiled.
-Situations like these are always opportunities to minister to hearts about the truth of God’s own heart toward them—toward us all.
+Situations like these are always opportunities to minister to people’s hearts about the truth of God’s heart toward them—toward us all.

-Now the truths that I was blessed to share with this young woman, based on the truth of Scripture (the Bible), which apply to every single one of us:
+Now for the truths that I was blessed to share with this young woman (based on the truth of Scripture—the Bible), which apply to every single one of us:

 First, understand that you were intentioned by God.
-Irrespective of what anyone’s parents may have said about you about being “an accident,” it’s not true.
-The moment that sperm and egg combined to start physically forming you, the Lord God—the Creator—put a very specific spirit and soul into that newly developing baby: YOURS.
-It doesn’t matter if you were a deliberate attempt by your biological parents, if you were the product of IVF, a sperm bank, rape, or unprotected sex.
-God, in that moment, wanted a very specific YOU to be born—and viola!—you now existed, pre-planned by God Himself.
+Irrespective of what your parents may have said about you about being “an accident” … that’s simply not true.
+The moment that sperm and egg combined to start physically forming you, the Lord God—the Creator—put a very specific spirit and soul into that newly developing embryo: YOU.

 Second, you were specifically made by God SO THAT He may have a personal relationship with you … forever.
 But there was only one way that could happen…